mdjmplugin/mobile-dj-manager/readme.txt

 	<li>Supports the PayPal sandbox environment so full testing can take place without real payments</li>
 </ul>
 <strong>Transaction Page</strong><br />
-A new Transactions page has been added to the MDJM system and is available via the Mobile DJ Manager menu's within the WordPress admin interface.
+A new Transactions page has been added to the MDJM system and is available via the MDJM Event Management menu's within the WordPress admin interface.

 This page is only available to Admins and if the Payment features is enabled and has been introduced to compliment the new online payments system as described above.